mikerochip/addressables-training-manual/README.md

 Why is this relevant to Addressables?
 Because of a side effect.
 Unity copies any files in this folder **verbatim** into a similar location in player builds, meaning that you can use the `Application.streamingAssetsPath` property as a consistent base file path in both the editor (e.g. when Addressables writes paths into its catalog) and at runtime (e.g. when the Addressables runtime needs to load Local files).
 If you see `{UnityEngine.AddressableAssets.Addressables.RuntimePath}` in Profile variables, that's basically an alias for `Application.streamingAssetsPath`.

 That's it!
 That's the only reason Addressables uses this folder!
-It's kind of annoying that the Addressables BuildScripts don't delete the `StreamingAssets` folder if they are the only thing using it, but oh well.
+It's kind of annoying that the Addressables BuildScripts don't delete the `StreamingAssets` folder if they are the only thing using it and you clean your build cache, so just watch out for that in your source control.

-### **Q: What version control ignore rules do I need?**
+### **Q: What source control ignore rules do I need?**

 A: If you don't want to think about this much, then you can use my frequently-updated Unity `.gitignore` [here](https://github.com/mikerochip/repo-boilerplate/blob/main/Unity/ProjectUnity/.gitignore).

-This is a reprint of the Addressables section that you could adapt to any VCS:
+This is a reprint of the Addressables section that you could adapt to any SCM:

 ```
 /ServerData